matthewjgunton/github_repo_documentation_generator/README.md

 ## Web App Usage

-Now that you have installed the libraries, to run your app, cd into the /web_app directory and run the following command:

-`streamlit run home.py`
+Before running the script you need to configure your GitHub token and omit non-parsable files:

 ### GitHub Personal Access Token